LIFE DRAWING, a.k.a. Figure Drawing is back at the Duluth Art Institute.

 For info and references on life drawing check out some of my favorite life drawing links,

-NOTE: The event details belong to the DAI and are out of my control.
+NOTE: These events belong to the DAI and are out of my control.
 (Must be over 18 yrs to attend).
 See their site for current info.
+Look for their calendar of events.
+Drawing is (normally) held the first Saturday of the month

 Figure drawing can help an artist hone fundamental visual skills that are transferable to almost any medium or subject.
 Drawing a live figure is a classic method of drawing what you see.
 Drawing from a photo is still good but you loose the 3D aspect.
 I like to feel and translate the movement, the angles, the proportions, the lighting, etc. that drawing the nude provides.
 I feel drawing a nude is simpler than drawing a model with cloths.
 Nudes have round, smooth, rhythmic lines.
 Models with cloths add angled lines and different shading which are fun to do as well.
 The first few times will feel awkward but that passes.
 It is very important to be VERY respectful and appreciative for our model and the other artists!!!
 Holding a pose for several minutes is not easy.
 Some artists will only focus on the portrait.
 Sometimes I like drawing just the hands and feet.